Getting Started on Infineon/Cypress

 Debugging with GDB requires the GNU Arm GCC 10.3-2021.10 Toolchain.
 It can be downloaded from GNU Arm Embedded Toolchain Downloads.

 Make sure to use

 -DCMAKE_BUILD_TYPE=Debug when configuring, in order for the built executable to get the necessary DWARF2 debug table.

-Connect the J-Link probe to the J-Tag socket on the board.
-Go to the
+Connect the J-Link probe to the J-Tag socket on the board and execute the following command:

 OpenOCD is now connected to the MCU and is waiting for GDB connections.
 If you look into the terminal output, you will find three separate ports you can connect to.
 They are respectively for: CM0, CM7.0 and CM7.1 cores.
 If you want to debug CM0, choose the first one, when connecting to the GDB server using GDB.
 For CM7.0 choose second from the top, and for CM7.1 choose the third one.